Project Overview

 Theme 1 resulted in several peer-reviewed manuscripts, with patients as co-authors.

-Theme 2: Quality improvement intervention to improve access to kidney transplantation and living donation
+Theme 2: Multicomponent intervention to improve access to kidney transplantation and living donation

 In collaboration with living kidney donors, kidney transplant recipients, healthcare professionals, researchers and two provincial health system organizations (Ontario Renal Network and Trillium Gift of Life Network, both part of Ontario Health) the goal of Theme 2 was to increase the number of steps potentially transplant-eligible patients with advanced chronic kidney disease complete towards kidney transplant, including: